-- Both types of foods are REQUIRED to have a letter of Process Authority on file and attend a Better Process Control School. - If any products listed for product label review are an acidified or fermented food, complete 4a and 4b.
+- 4. Are any products listed an acidified or fermented food? - Both types of foods are REQUIRED to have a letter of Process Authority on file and attend a Better Process Control School. - If any products listed for product label review are an acidified or fermented food, complete 4a and 4b.

-i.
-Do you have a letter of Frocess Authority.
+a.
+Do you have a letter of Process Authority?

 If Yes, please provide copy.

 By email: productlabeling@wvda.us

 By mail: West Virginia Department of Agriculture Business Development Division 1900 Kanawha Boulevard, E. Charleston, WV 25305

-If No, contact the WVDA Business Development Division (304-558-2210) for forms are instructions for submission.
+If No, contact the WVDA Business Development Division (304-558-2210) for forms and instructions for submission.

-b o.
+b.
 Have you attended a Better Process Control School?

 If Yes, please provide copy of certificate.

 By email: productlabeling@wvda.us

 By mail: West Virginia Department of Agriculture Business Development Division 1900 Kanawha Boulevard, E. Charleston, WV 25305

 If No, the WVDA offers this class annually OR you can search online and find a class (i.e. University of Tennessee has an online class)

-l h oney producers are REQUIRED to have hives registered with WVDA.
+5. All honey producers are REQUIRED to have hives registered with WVDA.

-a .
+a.
 Is your Apiary registered?:

 Yes

 No

 N/A (does not produce honey)

-b .
+b.
 Name the apiary is registered under:

+c.
+Annual Application for Apiary Registration (https://bit.ly/2rjhRWF)